-I am the Director of Research Training for the Faculty of Arts and Social Sciences.
+I am a professor in the department of Politics, Philosophy and Religion at Lancaster University.
 I am specialised in naval affairs, seapower, maritime security and ocean governance.
 I favour multi-disciplinary approaches across social sciences.
-I am committed to teaching & learning enhancement and academic standards and quality assurance.
+My research on naval power and maritime security engages with public policy stakeholders and the wider public.

 Prior to my coming to Lancaster in 2011, I was Visiting Research Fellow at Oxford (Changing Character of War programme) and Research Fellow at the University of St Andrews.
 I got my PhD from the Graduate Institute of International Studies, Geneva.

 My research is cross-disciplinary and aims at understanding human, social and political interactions at, from, within, and with the sea.
 I privilege mixed methods and approaches, ranging from corpus linguistics to content analysis to the application of IR theories.
-My specific research interests cover the maritime dimension of the European Union, maritime security, maritime strategy and maritime geopolitics, the concept of seapower, ocean governance, climate change dimensions in maritime security, the European Union's geopolitics (including its geopolitical vision, actorness and discourse), and frontiers in IR.
+My specific research interests cover the concept of seapower, maritime security, maritime strategy and geopolitics, the maritime/naval dimension of Global Britain, ocean governance, climate change dimensions in maritime security, and frontiers in IR.
 I have developed cross-disciplinary research within social sciences (e.g. linguistics, human geography) and beyond, notably with marine sciences.

 The journals in which my research has recently been published reflect my cross-disciplinary approach to ocean studies, e.g. Territory, Politics, Governance, Journal of Environmental Studies and Sciences, Marine Policy, Science of the Total Environment, European Foreign Affairs Review, Global Policy.

-I am a member of the Centre for Corpus Approaches to Social Science (CASS) with projects that tackle maritime security narrative as well as the representation of the sea in collective imaginaries, and of Security Lancaster (contribution to projects on maritime security).
+I am a member of the ESRC Centre for Corpus Approaches to Social Science (CASS) with projects that tackle maritime security narrative as well as the representation of the sea in collective imaginaries, of Security Lancaster (contribution to projects on maritime security), and of the Centre for War and Diplomacy (CWD).

 1) Within the Centre for Corpus Approaches to Social Science (CASS), ESRC-funded, I have worked on the EU's 'comprehensive approach' narrative, and I currently work on climate change and maritime security narratives as well as on the representation of the sea in British media.
 I am also co-authoring a book on Britain, Europe and Brexit: A Corpus Linguistics Approach (Bloomsbury, 2022) with Helen Baker, Vaclav Brezina and Tony McEnery.